 Amnesty International reports that, in total, 163 of the 193 UN Member States “can exercise universal jurisdiction over one or more crimes under international law, either as such crimes or as ordinary crimes under national law.”
-See Amnesty International, Universal Jurisdiction: A Preliminary Survey of Legislation Around the World – 2012 Update (2012), p.
-2. The annex to Amnesty International’s report indexes State definitions of crimes under international law and the circumstances in which States allow the domestic exercise of universal jurisdiction.
-See id., Annex.
-As of September 1, 2012, a total of 147 States have provided universal jurisdiction over one or more crimes under international law.
-See id. p.
-12. No fewer than 166 States have defined at least one of the four crimes upon which universal jurisdiction can be exercised – war crimes, crimes against humanity, genocide, and torture – as crimes in their national law.
+See Amnesty International, Universal Jurisdiction: A Preliminary Survey of Legislation Around the World – 2012 Update (2012), at 2.
+The annexes to Amnesty International’s report index State definitions of crimes under international law and the circumstances in which States allow the domestic exercise of universal jurisdiction.
+See id., Annexes I & II.
+As of September 1, 2012, Amnesty reports that a total of 147 States have provided universal jurisdiction over one or more crimes under international law.
+See id. at 12.
+No fewer than 166 States have defined at least one of the four crimes upon which universal jurisdiction can be exercised — war crimes, crimes against humanity, genocide, and torture — as crimes in their national law.
 See id.
-Many of these definitions, however, do not always align with the strictest requirements of international law, which may create a gap of impunity.
+Many of these definitions, however, do not always align with the requirements of international law, which may create a gap of impunity.
 See id.
 Furthermore, 91 States have provided for universal jurisdiction over ordinary crimes under national law, which may or may not also constitute violations of international law.
 See id.

-For example, New Zealand’s International Crimes and International Criminal Court Act of 2000 defines war crimes, crimes against humanity and genocide in accordance with the Geneva Conventions and the Rome Statute, and its Section 8(1)(c) provides that individuals may be prosecuted in New Zealand for these crimes regardless of “(i) the nationality or citizenship of the person accused; (ii) whether or not any act forming part of the offence occurred in New Zealand; or (iii) whether or not the person accused was in New Zealand at the time that the act constituting the offence occurred or at the time a decision was made to charge the person with an offense.”
+For example, New Zealand’s International Crimes and International Criminal Court Act 2000 defines war crimes, crimes against humanity, and genocide in accordance with the Geneva Conventions and the Rome Statute, and its section 8(1)(c) provides that individuals may be prosecuted in New Zealand for these crimes regardless of “(i) the nationality or citizenship of the person accused; or (ii) whether or not any act forming part of the offence occurred in New Zealand; or (iii) whether or not the person accused was in New Zealand at the time that the act constituting the offence occurred or at the time a decision was made to charge the person with an offence.”

 Prominent Cases Involving Universal Jurisdiction

 - the United Kingdom’s consideration of Spain’s request to extradite former Chilean dictator Augusto Pinochet (UK House of Lords’ Nov.
 25, 1998 judgment and summary from the International Crimes Database

 - U.S. prosecution of the former Liberian president’s son, Chuckie Taylor